suesein/Getting-and-Cleaning-Data-Course-Project/README.md

 6. Converts the activity and subject columns into factor
 7. Produce a dataset that consists of the average value of each variable for each subject and activity pair.

-The final result is then presented in the file called tidydata.txt CodeBook.md provides a description of the variables, the data and any transformations or work that was performed to clean up the data run_analysis.R contains all the code to perform the analysis described above which can be easily launced on R Studio
+The final result is then presented in the file called tidyData.txt CodeBook.md provides a description of the variables, the data and any transformations or work that was performed to clean up the data run_analysis.R contains all the code to perform the analysis described above which can be easily launced on R Studio